Cells: The Building Blocks of Life

 Types of Cells

-The basic nature of cells can further be divided into two major types; prokaryotic and eukaryotic.
+The major types of cells are; prokaryotic and eukaryotic.
 Prokaryotic cells are primitive and small and do not contain a true nucleus or membrane-bound organelles, DNA is in a region referred to as the nucleoid; and belongs to the kingdoms of bacteria and archaea.
 In contrast to this, Eukaryotic cells have true nuclei and the organelles are enclosed by the membranes.
 They are found in plants, animals, fungi, and protists.
-This is the reason that helps us comprehend life’s diversity and the existence of numerous important differences.
+The human cells are the most specialised ones with all the required organelles except chloroplast.

 Prokaryotic Cells